fstamour/breeze/README.md

 new file in a pre-determined (must be configured) folder and fills it with some pre-configured content (template) and let's you code right away.
-This could've easily be done in emacs (that's how I prototyped the firts version), but doing this in common lisp makes it easy to port it to other editors (or just the repl) in the future.
+This could've easily be done in emacs (that's how I prototyped the first version), but doing this in common lisp makes it easy to port it to other editors (or just the repl) in the future.

 I must stress that this whole project is in constant flux, and until I